Why we need to take action on food waste

 Surplus food redistribution

 WRAP works with food retailers, manufacturers, hospitality and food service businesses and redistribution organisations, together with industry bodies to remove barriers to surplus food redistribution.

 WRAP's research has highlighted the significant financial, environmental and efficiency benefits of tackling food waste in primary production, and we work directly with farmers and growers to address this.

 We use our expertise in managing successful voluntary agreements to help governments worldwide achieve their sustainability goals in food and drink.

 Support for citizens

-By cutting food waste the average UK household can save £500 each year and positively contribute to the UK's waste reduction targets.
-In 2018 WRAP research showed we threw away 6.6 Mt of household food waste.
-Whilst attitudes towards food waste have improved, research shows that 70% of people in the UK believe they have no food waste.
+By cutting food waste, the average UK four-person household could save some of the £1000 of food thrown away each year and positively contribute to the UK's waste reduction targets.
+In 2021/22, WRAP research showed we threw away 4.7 Mt of good food from our households, equivalent to 12% of the food we purchase.

 Love Food Hate Waste

 Currently over 4.5 Mt of food that could have been eaten are wasted from UK households.
 We aim to cut this by 50% by 2030 ( against a 2015 baseline ) by raising awareness and inspiring citizens towards positive behaviour change.